Suzakumon (film)

-Suzakumon (朱雀門), is a 1957 color Japanese film directed by Kazuo Mori and based on a novel by Matsutarō Kawaguchi.
+Suzakumon (朱雀門), also known as The Love of a Princess in English, is a 1957 color Japanese film directed by Kazuo Mori and based on a novel by Matsutarō Kawaguchi.
 At the 1957 Asia-Pacific Film Festival the film won awards for best film and best cinematography (Kazuo Miyagawa).
 The film also won a special award at the 1958 Mainichi Film Concours.